gnasr/vagrant_lamp/README.md

 # vagrant_lamp
 This Vagrantfile will deploy a virtual machine with the ip 192.168.150.10, then will configure it as a lamp server.
-A shared folder called 'webapp' is setup so you can easily deploy your webapp into '/var/www'
+A shared folder called 'webapp' is setup so you can easily deploy your webapp into '/var/www'.
+The Ansible playbook will also install Influxdb with Telegraf to collect metrics and Grafana as dashboard to display the metrics.

 ##Instructions
 In order to use this Vagrantfile, first you need to: